-Page Ref.: C:2-5; Example C:2-6 Objective: 1 15) Which of the following statements is true?
+15) Which of the following statements is true?

-A) Shareholders in a C corporation can use C corporation losses to offset shareholder income from other sources.

-B) C corporation losses remain in the C corporation and can offset capital gain income from other years.
+- A) C corporation shareholders are taxed based on their proportionate share of income. - B) Shareholders in a C corporation can use C corporation losses to offset shareholder income from other sources. - C) Distributions of C corporation income are not taxable. - D) C corporation losses remain in the C corporation and can offset capital gain income from other years.

-C) C corporation shareholders are taxed based on their proportionate share of income.

-D) Distributions of C corporation income are not taxable.

-16) Nathan is single and owns a 54% interest in the new NT Partnership, a calendar-year entity.
+- ESSAY.
+Write your answer in the space provided or on a separate sheet of paper. - 16) Nathan is single and owns a 54% interest in the new NT Partnership, a calendar-year entity.
 The NT Partnership reports \$100,000 of profits for its first year.
-Assuming Nathan is taxed at a 35% marginal tax rate on the additional income, how much tax does Nathan owe if the NT Partnership does not distribute any of its profits to him?

-Answer: Nathan owes tax on 54% of NT Partnership's profits whether they are distributed or not to him.
-Thus, he owes 35% of \$54,000, or \$18,900.

-17) On January of the current year, Rae purchases 100% of Sun Corporation stock for \$30,000.
+Assuming Nathan is taxed at a 35% marginal tax rate on the additional income, how much tax does Nathan owe if the NT Partnership does not distribute any of its profits to him? - Answer: Nathan owes tax on 54% of NT Partnership's profits whether they are distributed or not to him.
+Thus, he owes 35% of \$54,000, or \$18,900. - 17) In January of the current year, Rae purchases 100% of Sun Corporation stock for \$30,000.
 Sun Corporation reports taxable income of \$25,000 in the current year, on which it pays tax of \$3,750.
 None of the remaining \$21,250 is distributed to Rae.
 However, on January 1 of the next year, Rae sells her stock to Lee for \$51,250.
-What are the tax consequences to Rae of the sale?
-Answer: Rae must report a capital gain of \$21,250 (\$51,250 - \$30,000).
-Thus, Sun Corporation's profit is taxed twice - once at the corporate level and again at the shareholder level when the stock is sold.

-18) What are the tax consequences to Whitney who owns 50% of Museum Corporation, a qualifying S Corporation that is a calendar-year entity, if Museum Corporation reports \$60,000 of taxable income?
-How would your answer change if Museum Corporation reported a \$40,000 loss?

-Answer: Whitney must pay taxes on \$30,000, his 50% share of Museum Corporation's income, whether it is distributed to him or not.
+What are the tax consequences to Rae of the sale? - Answer: Rae must report a capital gain of \$21,250 (\$51,250 \$30,000).
+Thus, Sun Corporation's profit is taxed twice once at the corporate level and again at the shareholder level when the stock is sold. - 18) What are the tax consequences to Whitney who owns 50% of Museum Corporation, a qualifying S corporation that is a calendar-year entity, if Museum Corporation reports \$60,000 of taxable income?
+How would your answer change if Museum Corporation reported a \$40,000 loss? - Answer: Whitney must pay taxes on \$30,000, his 50% share of Museum Corporation's income, whether it is distributed to him or not.
 Museum Corporation pays no corporate income taxes.
-If Museum Corporation reports a \$40,000 loss, Whitney's \$20,000 share of the loss reduces his taxable income.

-Page Ref.: C:2-7; Example C:2-7 Objective: 1 19) The tax disadvantages of the C corporation form of doing business include "double taxation."
-What is meant by the term "double taxation" as used in this context?

-Answer: Double taxation occurs when corporate earnings are distributed as dividends to the shareholders.
+If Museum Corporation reports a \$40,000 loss, Whitney's \$20,000 share of the loss reduces his taxable income. - 19) The tax disadvantages of the C corporation form of doing business include "double taxation."
+What is meant by the term "double taxation" as used in this context? - Answer: Double taxation occurs when corporate earnings are distributed as dividends to the shareholders.
 Since the corporate earnings have already been taxed at the corporate level, the shareholders must pay personal income tax as a second tax when the earnings are distributed as dividends.
 Double taxation can also occur when the stock is sold or exchanged and the portion of the gain attributable to the accumulated earnings is taxed as capital gain.

-Page Ref.: C:2-5 and C:2-6

-20) Jane and Joe plan to go into business together.
+- 20) Jane and Joe plan to go into business together.
 They plan to incorporate the business.
-What tax issues should they consider when deciding whether or not to elect S corporation status?

-• Are their individual marginal tax rates lower or higher than a C Corporation's marginal tax rates?

-- Do they anticipate profits or losses in the first few years of business? - Will the corporation generate any capital gains or losses? - Do they plan to withdraw money from the corporation? - Will they want or need fringe benefits? - Do they plan to use a calendar year end or a fiscal year end?
+What tax issues should they consider when deciding whether or not to elect S corporation status? - Are their individual marginal tax rates lower or higher than a C corporation's marginal tax rates? - Do they anticipate profits or losses in the first few years of business? - Will the corporation generate any capital gains or losses? - Do they plan to withdraw money from the corporation? - Will they want or need fringe benefits? - Do they plan to use a calendar year end or a fiscal year end?